helloandre/andrebluehs.net/_posts/2012-05-10-converting-avi-to-mp4-with-ffmpeg.md

 There are some new kids in town when it comes to best practices.

 First of all we want to use the [built-in AAC encoder](http://trac.ffmpeg.org/wiki/Encode/AAC#NativeFFmpegAACencoder) with ffmpeg now.
-Secondly we want to use.

 Secondly we want to use H.264 instead of `-vcodec mpeg4` and just let it do it's thing without messing with the bitrate.
 Also, we want to use a [Constant Rate Factor](http://slhck.info/articles/crf) for h.264.